deg/re-frame-firebase/README.md

 ### Authentication

 Firebase supports a variety of user authentication mechanisms.
-Currently, re-frame-firebase implements only one of these: Google Authorization.
+Currently, re-frame-firebase supports following Firebase authentication providers:
+ - Google
+ - Facebook
+ - Twitter
+ - GitHub

 (PRs welcome that add to this!)

+Before an authentication provider can be used, it has to be enabled and configured in Firebase Console (Authentication -> Sign-in method section).

 You need to write three events: two to handle login and logout requests from your views, and and one to store the user information returned to you from the library.
-You alos need to write a subscription to return the user information to the library.
+You also need to write a subscription to return the user information to the library.
 For
 example: